Application Closed: The application deadline for YES 2021 ended on November 1

 - Meet a minimum English proficiency requirement, which will be measured by a test;

-- Have a cumulative grade of B (80%) in all academic subjects and a cumulative grade of B+ (85%) or better in English for the past three years;
+- Have a cumulative grade of B (80%) without any failing grades and a grade of B+ (85%) or better in English for the past three years;

 - Should demonstrate flexibility and a commitment to promoting cross-cultural understanding;